sourcey/libsourcey/README.md

 There is also plenty of examples available in the `samples` and `tests` folder of each module for you to cut your teeth on.

-If you're looking for media streaming examples check out the `mediaserver` sample in the `symple` module.
-Remember, you will need to compiled LibSourcey with OpenCV and FFmpeg enabled to use it: https://github.com/sourcey/libsourcey/tree/master/src/symple/samples/mediaserver
+If you're interested in media streaming examples check out the `mediaserver` sample in the `symple` module.
+Remember, you will need to compile LibSourcey with OpenCV and FFmpeg enabled to use it: https://github.com/sourcey/libsourcey/tree/master/src/symple/samples/mediaserver

 For an example of the LibSourcey way of doing things, check out this article about the PacketSteram API: http://sourcey.com/libsourcey-packetstream-api/

-For a redistributable C++ package manager, take a look at `pacm` here: http://sourcey.com/pacm/
+For a redistributable C++ package manager, take a look at `pacm`, and specifically the `pacmconsole` application: http://sourcey.com/pacm/

 Also, check out `pluga`, a simple C++ plugin API using LibSourcey: http://sourcey.com/pluga/